-►Studying in the UK
+Why study in the UK

 Applying to a Partner University

 When you apply for a Saïd Foundation scholarship you will not need a confirmed offer of a university place but you will be expected to provide proof that you have started the university application process.
-The Foundation will expect you to provide university application/ID numbers or copies of any offer letters you have received.
+You will be asked to either provide the university application/ID numbers or copies of any offer letters you have received.